usdaud/algotradinglib.github.io/en/pedia/v/vector_decomposition_in_trading.md

 ### 4. Factor Analysis

-Decomposition techniques like the Principal Component Analysis (PCA) can identify underlying factors that drive asset returns.
+Decomposition techniques like the [Principal Component Analysis](../p/principal_component_analysis_(pca).md) (PCA) can identify underlying factors that drive asset returns.
 These factors can then be used to create more robust [trading models](../t/trading_models.md).

 ## Methods of Vector Decomposition